orta/notes/js/why-typescript.md

 - **2014 - TypeScript re-write, TS v1.1** - Post-launch and with an understanding of what TypeScript is, the entire codebase was mostly thrown away and re-written in a functional style (instead of classes with mutation) - this architecture still stands today, and is built with long-running processes and _very rare_ mutations in mind.
 Someone once mentioned that the _precursor_ to TypeScript (Strada) was written in C++, not certain on that through.

 - **2015 - Angular adopts TypeScript, TS v1.5.** - Google were looking at building their own language for Angular, instead opting for using TypeScript.
 To make this possible, TypeScript broke one of its cardinal rules: Do not implement a TC39 thing  early.
 Thus `experimentalDecorators` support in TypeScript.
-This technical debt was _totally_ worth it for everyone involved, even if a 6 years down the line decorators have not been added to JavaScipt.
+This technical debt was _totally_ worth it for everyone involved, even if a 6 years down the line decorators have not been added to JavaScript.

 - **2015 - JSX support in TypeScript, TS v1.6.** - React was also growing to be an extremely popular user interface libraries, and React uses JSX: a JS language extension which effectively supports writing HTML inside JavaScript.
 TypeScript's support for JSX _allowed_ others to add support for React (support for React lives in @types/react, not inside TypeScript)